Anoymous786/MediScope/README.md

 # 🩺 MediScope – Specialist Doctor Recommendation & Appointment Booking System

-**MediScope** is a full-stack web application designed to help users predict diseases based on symptoms and book appointments with the most suitable specialists.
+**MediScope** is a full-stack web application designed and developed by **Utkarsh Singh** to help users predict diseases based on symptoms and book appointments with the most suitable specialists.
 It provides secure access for patients, doctors, and admins with tailored dashboards for each role.

 ---